 Define the \emph{exceptional set} $\mathrm{Exc}(\phi)$ as the minimal Zariski closed subset $E'\subset X$ in which $X\setminus E'$ is mapped isomorphically onto its image by $\phi$.
-By what is stated in Lemma \ref{lem:22}, $E=\mathrm{Exc}(\phi)$ is thus just the definition.
-This set is, by inverse function theorem, same as the set of $x\in X$ in which $D_x\phi$ is invertible.
+By what is stated in Lemma \ref{lem:22}, that $E=\mathrm{Exc}(\phi)$ paraphrases the statement.
+This set is, by the inverse function theorem, same as the set of $x\in X$ in which $D_x\phi$ is invertible.

 \begin{proof}[Proof of Proposition \ref{lem:contraction-construct}] Construct the contraction map $\phi\colon X\to Y$ by Lemma \ref{lem:22}, for $\alpha=[\eta_+]+[\eta_-]$.
 Then $Y_{\mathrm{reg}}=\phi(X\setminus\mathrm{Exc}(\phi))=\phi(X\setminus E)$ follows.